2mol/pboy/README.md

 ## Nix

-If you have Nix, then you're a smartypants who already knows what to do:
+If you have Nix, then you can build with:

 ```
 $ git clone git@github.com:2mol/pboy.git
 $ cd pboy
 $ nix-build
 ```

+Alternatively, you can  XXX TODO

 # Config